 Typical assesories that the ribber comes with are the ribber carriage, left and right brackets, racking grip handle, connecting arm, end-stitch pressure (right and left), table clamps, long and short cast-on combs, large and small barrel weights, wire-loop type weight hangers (to attach on the end of the knitted panels), fine-knitting bar (a long plastic thin bar to knit with finer yarns), claw weight hangers (to attach to the knitted fabric anywhere on the panel), spanner (acts like a screwdriver and a wrench to adjust the distance between the ribber and the main beds), work hook, spare needles with the case, transfer needle (like a double-eye needle) and a 1/2 and 2/2 needle pusher.

 The most important thing in setting the ribber is the optimum distance between the main bed and the machine.
-Below is a picture is what you should get the ribber is properly positioned relative to the main bed.
+Below is a picture is what you should get if the ribber is properly positioned relative to the main bed.

 I typically follow a nice video on how to adjust the distance between the ribber and the main bed to get problem-free and drop-stitch-free panels and patterns.